dpptinh/junior-genai-technical-assessment/ListA/A08/report_A08.md

         - Challenging to debug and scale without careful design of agents and their interactions.
         - Coordination and consensus among many agents can be difficult to get right.
         - Relatively new protocol, so best practices and tooling are still emerging.
-- **General LLM Tool Calling (e.g., OpenAI Functions/Tools):**
-    - *Strengths:*
-        - Relatively simple to implement for LLM-driven tool use where the application controls the tools.
-        - Directly extends LLM capabilities to interact with the real world via *application-defined and executed tools*.
-        - LLM provider handles the "decision to call"; application developer focuses on tool logic.
-        - Full control over tool execution logic, security, and data handling within the application.
-    - *Weaknesses:*
-        - Application code must execute the tool and return results to the LLM (multi-step interaction with LLM).
-        - Limited in managing complex, ongoing context across multiple interactions without additional MCP-like support or custom state management by the app.
-        - Not inherently designed for multi-agent coordination beyond simple orchestration by the application.
-        - Each new tool requires custom integration code in the application.
 - **OpenTools API (MCP Client Abstraction):**
     - *Strengths:*
         - Very easy to integrate tool usage for LLMs using an OpenAI-compatible API.